Outlines of my career as a professor at Florida State University and my life as a frisbee enthusiast.

 These roles provided a platform to build a vibrant research program that bridges statistical climatology, tropical cyclone science, tornado risk, and the mathematics of complex systems.

-My publication record maps this evolution vividly.
+My publication record maps this evolution.

 My book “Hurricanes of the North Atlantic: Climate and Society” (Elsner & Kara, 1999) connected atmospheric science with societal impacts.